 THE MOORHOUSE COMMUNICATIONS BE90

 Points will be awarded as follows, 1st = 6 points down to 6th = 1 point at all qualifying events.
 No points for double clear.
 Horses must be grade 4 (no BE points).
-Please note that for 2018 these rankings are open to all .
+Please note that from 2018 these rankings are open to all .
 NB.
 For the BE 80 ranking, combinations will not receive points after 3 placings at BE 90 level and above.

 5. VOLTAIRE OVERALL GRASSROOTS